stonefl/LearningHadoop2/README.md

 * File system for Hadoop
 * Spans all nodes in a cluster
 * Stores data in 64M chunks on multiple servers

+It is a foundation for Hadoop and provides scalable and reliable stroage and fault tolerance.

+Data partitioning --> Scalability
+Data replication --> Fault tolerance and Data locality

+Two key components of HDFS:
+1. NameNode for metadata, usualy one per cluster.
+The NameNode
+         * coordinates operations,
+         * Keeps track of file name, location in directory, etc.
+         * Mapping of contents on DataNode
+2. DataNodes for block storage, usually one per machine.
+Listens to NameNode for:
+        * block creation
+        * deletion
+        * replication - data locality and fault tolerance

 ![](./image/HDFS.png)

 **Yet Another Resource Negotiator(YARN)**

+Flexible scheduling and resource management.

 * Control access to cluster resources
 * New in Hadoop 2
 * Allows multiple compute engines to run (MapReduce, Spark, Tez, and so on)

 ![](./image/YARN.png)